 Due to the suspensions of several Russian competitors at the Rio 2016 Olympic Games, Russia have dropped from third to sixth place in the Gracenote Virtual Medal Table (VMT).
 They have lost a total of 20 medals since last month's VMT when no official decisions regarding Russia had been made.

-Without the six medals in athletics, Russia will be on a predicted 57 medals for the Olympic Games in Rio.
-This would give the NOC its smallest amount of silverware in the 20 years competing as Russia in the competition as their previous low is the 63 medals won at Atlanta 1996.
+The predicted 43 medals for Russia at the Rio Games would give the NOC its smallest amount of silverware in the 20 years competing as Russia in the competition as the previous low is the 63 medals won at Atlanta 1996.

 The Virtual Medal Table is an excellent means of engaging fans on any platform.
 The tool is available to sports organisations, media publishers, sponsors and advertisers looking to activate their involvement in the world’s biggest sporting event.

 Using performances in all Olympic sports events with world class fields, we are able to produce a prediction of the results for the 2016 Olympic Games in Rio if they were held tomorrow.
 This forecast is in the form of the top-8 in order for each of the medal events at the Games and an overall medal table.

 The VMT is a statistical model based on results in Olympic Games, World Championships and World Cups (or equivalent).
 It takes account of the following: